yurishkuro/opentracing-tutorial/nodejs/lesson02/README.md

 ### Propagate the in-process context

 You may have noticed one unpleasant side effect of our recent changes - we had to pass the Span object as the first argument to each function.
 JavaScript does not support the notion of thread-local variables, so in order to link the individual spans together we _do need to pass something_.
 To avoid polluting the application with tracing code, we will create a context object in which to store the currently active span and pass that instead.
-The context object enables us to pass data, in addition to the span, that may be relevant to the application.
+The context object enables us to pass data, in addition to the span, that may be relevant to the application for the given request or transaction.

 First, we need to create a context object, which we'll name `ctx`, in the main `sayHello()` function and store the span in it: